About Me

 My work is as much an intuitive process, as it is about storytelling and memory.

-While not all my stories are happy, my work most strongly chronicles my re-membering in a way that reframes and retells my history.
-My paintings invite the viewer to feel a calm and peace that celebrates the energy and joy of resilience.
+My paintings most strongly chronicle my re-membering in a way that reframes and retells my own history and also reflects the world around me.
+In this most recent work, I invite the viewer to look for the light in dark days, and to celebrate the energy and joy of resilience.

 Join me in supporting A Village for One.